 2) Identify Market Supply by looking at the Competition

 If you want to develop a product-hunting strategy that’s sustainable, flexible, and profitable, you’ll probably need to go deeper than other sellers.
 In-depth research will help you determine the best product opportunities that are profitable.
 You need to have a very clear idea of other sellers in a niche.
 You can find this data by looking at search result page data or tools that provide a rough estimate of this data.
-At Seller Adventures, we use manual review to ensure data accuracy and relevance.
+At Seller Adventures, we use a mix of manual analysis and automated tools to ensure data accuracy and relevance.
 Through our managed services for Amazon Sellers, we provide complete demand and supply data for your review to make an informed decision.